watersofoblivion/dataless/README.md

 [Advanced](#advanced) below.

 The pipeline also moves advertising data into Redshift.
-It first exports the data in Glue to CSV and loads it into the cluster.
-Then, it loads the data in Glue into the cluster directly using Redshift Spectrum.
+It first exports the ORC data in Glue to CSV and loads it into the cluster.
+Then, it loads all the data in Glue into the cluster directly using Redshift Spectrum.

 Real-Time
 ---